SebasGambaDev/ApiRestCompra/README.md

 # ApiRestCompra

-Esta es un Api Rest que permite hacer el crud sobre las entidades Compra-Detalle.
+This is a Api Rest that allows you to do the crud on the Purchase-Detail entities.

-Esta Api Rest fue creada bajo solicitud de un proceso de admision laboral.
+This Api Rest was created at the request of a job admission process.

 ## Table of contents